slingr-stack/slingr-docs/content/en/dev-reference/rest-apis/apps-api-doc.md

 ---
 title: "Apps REST API documentation"
-lead: "Explain how to auto-generate the documentation for the REST API of the app."
+lead: "Let's dive into the process of effortlessly generating REST API documentation, making it easier for external developers to work with your app's API."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false